 - a) The designated Shore Facilities have the right to shift the Vessel from one berth to another within its facility or to anchorage.
-Unless otherwise provided herein, all expenses incurred in such shifting or anchoring of Vessel are for the account of the designated Shore Facilities and Terminal Party, with the time consumed in shifting counted as used laytime or as time on Demurrage. - b) All expenses incurred where the shifting of the Vessel within a designated port is directed or mandated by any Person or Governmental Authority (including the USCG, USCBP, applicable port authority, or other Governmental Authority having proper jurisdiction over either the Vessel or its crew) other than the designated Shore Facilities or Terminal Party will be for Vessel Party's account.
-Any time consumed in shifting will not be counted as used laytime or as time on Demurrage. - c) In the event the Vessel fails to berth when given an order to proceed to berth for any reason, including as a result of any cause attributable to the Vessel or its personnel, the failure to have a proper COC, equipment or machinery failure, laytime/Demurrage will not accrue until the Vessel meets its next available berthing window and commences discharging or loading at the berth.
+Unless otherwise provided in the Agreement, all expenses incurred in such shifting or anchoring of Vessel are for the account of the designated Shore Facilities and Terminal Party, with the time consumed in shifting counted as used Laytime or as time on Demurrage. - b) All expenses incurred where the shifting of the Vessel within a designated port is directed or mandated by any Person or Governmental Authority (including the USCG, USCBP, applicable port authority, or other Governmental Authority having proper jurisdiction over either the Vessel or its crew) other than the designated Shore Facilities or Terminal Party will be for Vessel Party's account.
+Any time consumed in shifting will not be counted as used Laytime or as time on Demurrage.

+c) In the event the Vessel fails to berth when given an order to proceed to berth for any reason, including as a result of any cause attributable to the Vessel or its personnel, the failure to have a proper COC (where applicable), equipment or machinery failure, Laytime/Demurrage will not accrue until the Vessel commences loading at the berth.